 Intermediate Microeconomic Analysis

-Behavior of consumers, producers and markets.
-Topics include: theories of demand, production and cost, firm decisions, market structures, distribution, general equilibrium, welfare and externalities.
-Prerequisite: ECO 110, ECO 120; MTH 175 or MTH 207.
+This course covers behavior of consumers, producers and markets.
+Topics include theories of demand, production and cost, firm decisions, market structures, distribution, general equilibrium, welfare, and externalities.
+Prerequisite: ECO 110, ECO 120; MTH 160, MTH 175 or MTH 207.
 Offered Fall, Spring.

 ECO 310 Cr.3